jiayuehua/blog/_posts/2018-12-01-const-iterator-antipatterns.md

         // OOPS!

-[The libc++ implementation of `vector<bool>::iterator`](https://github.com/llvm-mirror/libcxx/blob/f017e1e/include/__bit_reference#L1112-L1114) currently falls into this exact trap.
-[Godbolt:](https://godbolt.org/z/B93c1E)
+[The libc++ implementation of `vector<bool>::iterator`](https://github.com/llvm-mirror/libcxx/blob/f017e1e/include/__bit_reference#L1112-L1114) currently falls into this exact trap. ([Godbolt.](https://godbolt.org/z/B93c1E))

 ----

 So if we shouldn't write the too-clever code above, what should we write?
-It turns out that all we have to do is be a *tiny* bit less clever.
+It turns out that all we have to do is be a tiny bit less clever.
 Thanks to Glen Fernandes for pointing out that [this works](https://godbolt.org/z/15v7H6) —

     template<bool IsConst>